danrouse/beatsaber-quest-modding-guide/README.md

 ### Finding methods to hook

+TODO: (from sc2ad) actual best way is using PC DLLs in dnSpy to analyze code flow. dumped methods are just headers basically. so search using PC DLLs and then confirm same methods exist in quest

 The best way to search through game methods is to use [il2CppDumper](https://github.com/Perfare/Il2CppDumper) and [dnSpy](https://github.com/dnSpy/dnSpy) to look through the game's code:

 - Get the Beat Saber APK: From SideQuest, go to "Currently Installed Apps", click the cog icon next to Beat Saber, and then click "Backup APK file".